Inflect logo

 Nuoro provides a strategic foothold for reaching the Mediterranean and Italian island populations with minimal lag.

 Proximity To Key Business Districts: Data centers are centrally located to serve the administrative, educational, and healthcare sectors of Nuoro.
-This proximity is vital for public sector digital initiatives and local commercial enterprises requiring fast local processing.
+This proximity is vital for public sector digital initiatives and local commercial enterprises requiring fast local processing as of September 2025.

 Regional Market Reach: As a central hub in Sardinia, Nuoro effectively serves a population of over 1.6 million people.
 Its location allows for balanced latency across the entire island, from Cagliari to Sassari.

-Tax Advantage For Data Centers: Italy provides specific financial benefits through subsidies for energy-efficient infrastructure and technological improvements.
-These incentives help offset initial capital expenditure and support long-term operational sustainability for modern facilities.
+Tax Advantage For Data Centers: Italy provides financial benefits through subsidies for energy efficient infrastructure and technological improvements.
+These incentives help offset initial capital expenditure and support long term operational sustainability for modern facilities as of September 2025.

 Natural Disaster Risk